BeakerDAO/sqrt/tests/README.md

 - [Gumball-machine](gumball_machine)
 - [Radix-Name-Service](radix_name_service)

 Each subdirectory contains the source code for the associated package and a `unit_tests` file with the tests for the package.
+The README.md file of each subdirectory explains the code in the `unit_tests` file.